69% of retail investor accounts lose money when trading CFDs with this provider.

 |See Saxo Markets's Instruments||See IG's Instruments||See XTB's Instruments|

 Saxo Capital Markets offer a user-friendly custom trading platform, available as both a downloadable program or as a browser based WebTrader.
 If you are looking for a MetaTrader broker, see our comparison of MT4 brokers here The combination of downloadable platforms for both Mac and Windows allows traders to trade with their device of choice.

 Saxo Capital Markets allows you to execute a minimum trade of 0.01 Lot.
 This may vary depending on the account you open.
 The maximum trade requirements vary depending on the trader and the instrument.
 As Saxo Capital Markets offer ECN and STP execution, you can expect very tight spreads with more transparency over the price you’re paying to execute your trades.

 As with most brokers, margin requirements do vary depending on the trader, accounts and instruments.
 You can see the latest margin requirements on their website.

-Finally, we’ve listed some of the popular funding methods that Saxo Capital Markets offers its traders on the right.
+Finally, we’ve listed some of the popular funding methods that Saxo Capital Markets offers its traders below.

 Saxo Capital Markets support a wide range of languages including Arabic, Chinese, Czech, Danish, Dutch, English, Finnish, French, German, Greek, Hungarian, Italian, Norwegian, Polish, Romanian, Russian, Slovenian, and Spanish.